joskoUP/PD-BT-bounds/README.md

 This work uses code from [2] (to be found at [https://github.com/joskoUP/PD-BT/](https://github.com/joskoUP/PD-BT/)).

 ## Examples
 To run this code, you need the MATLAB Control System Toolbox.
+The data file *iss1R.mat* was retrieved from [SLICOT](https://www.slicot.org/20-site/126-benchmark-examples-for-model-reduction).

 To generate Figure 1 from the paper, run the *ISS_PDBT_both_bounds.m* script.